Detecting Acoustic Blackbody Radiation with an Optomechanical Antenna

-Our basic strategy is to create two membrane mechanical modes that are radiatively coupled to spatially separate acoustic blackbodies.
+Our basic strategy is to create two membrane mechanical modes that are radiatively coupled to distinct and spatially separate acoustic blackbodies.
 This configuration enables us to independently control the temperature of a given mechanical mode by varying the temperature of the blackbody to which it is coupled.
 To design a device with the above properties, we must first understand the acoustic radiation pattern of the membrane modes into the substrate.
-While the total energy radiated into an infinitely large substrate can be computed using the phonon tunneling approach~\cite{WilsonRae2008,WilsonRae2011}, we employ finite element simulations to more readily handle the case of a finite size substrate.
-To gain an intuitive understanding of the radiation patterns, we start by simulating a finite thickness, but infinite transverse extent substrate.
+We start by modeling a finite thickness, but infinite transverse extent substrate with a finite element simulation.
 For our megahertz frequency devices the typical wavelength in the substrate is much longer than the substrate thickness, so the acoustic radiation is dominated by flexural excitations, specifically the first-order, symmetric Lamb wave mode (Fig.~\ref{Schematic}(a)).
 We note that for higher frequencies or thicker substrates, the dominant form of radiation would become Rayleigh, surface acoustic waves.
 The transverse radiation pattern is distinct for each mode, with several examples shown in Fig.~\ref{FEA}(b).
+We also note that each membrane mode acts as a reciprocal antenna~\cite{Strutt1871}, being efficiently excited by the same acoustic radiation pattern that it emits into the substrate.